#MeToo Madison: Voices in the Crowd

 Majestic Theatre 115 King St. , Madison, Wisconsin 53703

-press release: We’re looking to bring the #MeToo discussion directly to our community through #MeToo Madison.

-The Rape Crisis Center works within Dane County to promote hope, help, and healing for those harmed by sexual violence and strives, through education and outreach, to create social change to end sexual violence.
-Proceeds from this event help fund Rape Crisis Center’s ongoing free support for those in our community harmed by sexual violence.
+press release: When allegations of sexual assault between a member and former member of the band Crystal Castles came out last week, the Majestic in Madison was one of many venues in the US to cancel their upcoming show.
+Coming on the heels, as it did, of the groundswell #MeToo movement where women are speaking out about sexual assault and harassment they have faced in their lives, the Majestic has taken this opening in their schedule as a way to take this movement “beyond the hashtag” in the form of an event: #MeToo – Voices in the Crowd.

-The event will showcase a number of stories and pieces from local Madisonians to help continue to bring the overwhelming magnitude of sexual assault and violence to light.
-Through this event, we hope to unite those with our shared experiences and continue to drive awareness and discussion of sexual assault, well after the hashtag stops trending.
+#MeToo – Voices in the Crowd will showcase a number of stories and pieces from local Madisonians as a way to continue to bring the overwhelming magnitude of sexual assault to light.
+Through this event, the hope is to unite those with shared experiences and continue to drive awareness and discussion of sexual assault, well after the hashtag stops trending.

+Beyond spoken stories from Madisonians (from poetry to storytelling to music), there will be live music from Wendy Schneider, and DJs will spin before and after - DJ Boyfrrriend & Sarah Akawa.
+Additionally, there will be a demonstration from the Rape Crisis Center’s Chimera® program – self defense designed for women.
+The community showcase will be hosted by Cooper Talbo, host of Her Infinite Variety on WORT 89.9fm in Madison.

-If you’re interested in sharing your personal story, playing a song, reading a passage etc at this event, please enter via the form here ➣ https://goo.gl/forms/
+If interested in sharing a personal story, playing a song, reading a passage etc at this event, please enter via the form: https://goo.gl/forms/cOzRbF3NcqXdBcZ03 - entries close November 2nd at midnight.

-**We do expect a high number of entrants, and due to time restraints, are unable to allow everyone to share (as much as we’d like to!).
-We’ll be randomly selecting the applicants and will notify all who enter by Friday, November 3.